stargatedaw/stargate-soundtouch/readme.md

 # SoundTouch library

-## SoundTouch git repository moved to codeberg.org

-2021-10-14 OP: For some reason that currently is unknown to us, gitlab.com blocked soundtouch account without any prior notice, hence soundtouch repository moved to codeberg.org, hopefully a more stable and friendly home for an opensource project.

 ## About

 SoundTouch is an open-source audio processing library that allows changing the sound tempo, pitch and playback rate parameters independently from each other: